dannyklaris/cloud-group-cw/frontend/README.md

 ## Bugs
 ## Completed
-- a landing page with login/register and play as guest button (still no functionality for the button yet)
+- a landing page with login/register and play as guest button (still no functionality for the button yet) `landing.ejs`
-- guest button has will redirect user to the difficulty level without authentication
+- guest button has will redirect user to the difficulty level without authentication `landing.ejs`
-- a difficulty menu where user can select the level
+- a difficulty menu where user can select the level `difficult.ejs`
-- a start page where user will be told about the timer and the hint button
+- a start page where user will be told about the timer and the hint button `start.ejs`
-- question page now have questions, answers and timer
+- question page now have questions, answers and timer `question.ejs`